MedAugment: Universal Automatic Data Augmentation Plug-in for Medical Image Analysis: Introduction

-The rest of the paper is organized as follows.
-Section \hyperref[2]{2} "Related work" illustrates the existing state-of-the-art automatic DA methods as well as the current research state of the DA in MIA.
-Section \hyperref[3]{3} "Methods" shows the detailed design of the proposed MedAugment.
-Section \hyperref[4]{4} "Experiments and Results" illustrates the datasets, experimental settings, as well as performance comparison across different methods and models.
-Ablation experiments and detailed analysis are also conducted.
-We summarize this work and point out the future research perspectives in Section \hyperref[5]{5} "Conclusions".
+The rest of this paper is organized as follows.
+Section \hyperref[2]{2} "Related Work" illustrates the recent progress in automatic DA and DA in MIA.
+Section \hyperref[3]{3} "Methods" discusses the methodology of the proposed MedAugment.
+In Section \hyperref[4]{4} "Experiments", the datasets leveraged and experimental setup are introduced.
+We illustrate the results, analysis, and ablation study in Section \hyperref[5]{5} "Results and Analysis".
+We summarize our work and point out the future perspectives in Section \hyperref[6]{6} "Conclusions".

-\section{Related work}
+\section{Related Work}